zephyrproject-rtos/zephyr/doc/reference/api/design_guidelines.rst

-- When an API is implemented, but the particular combination of options requested in the call cannot be satisfied by the implementation the call shall return -ENOTSUP.
+- When an API is implemented, but the particular combination of options requested in the call cannot be satisfied by the implementation the call shall return ``-ENOTSUP``.
 (For example, a request for a level-triggered GPIO interrupt on hardware that supports only edge-triggered interrupts)